LocationAmsterdam, The Netherlands

 ClientAlbert Ravestein; Stadgenoot

-From the architect.
+Text description provided by the architects.
 Tony Fretton Architects has completed a new seven-storey 8000 sqm building in central Amsterdam.
 The project is the fourth building completed by the practice in the Netherlands, the country in which founding director Tony Fretton has held a professorship since 1999, as Chair of Architectural Design & Interiors at Technical University of Delft.

 Located near the Vondelpark, Solid 11 is one of three new-build projects designed by Tony Fretton Architects on inner city sites released by the relocation of hospitals and industry, the others being Andreas Ensemble in Amsterdam West and de Prinsendam Overhoeks.